British farms a better bet than gold

-The United Nations' food agency has estimated that the world will need to boost cereals output by 1 billion tonnes and produce 200 million extra tonnes of livestock products a year by 2050 to feed a population projected at 9 billion people, up from 7 billion now.
+The United Nations' food agency has estimated that the world will need to boost cereals output by 1 billion metric tons (1.1 billion tons) and produce 200 million extra metric tons of livestock products a year by 2050 to feed a population projected at 9 billion people, up from 7 billion now.

 And diets in developing countries increasingly include items common in the West such as bread and potatoes, which will further boost the value of British farmland where such crops are grown, Savills director Alex Lawson said.